opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 The **Dashboard** app allows you to set up alerts and display visualizations from within the app instead of jumping between the app and the [alerting plugin]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/index/) page.
 The Dashboard app gives you one place to:

 - Set up, add, and adjust rules and conditions that trigger alerts and notifications.
-- Create visualizations such as line charts to help you quickly see trends and patterns or identify issues.
+- Create visualizations to help you quickly see trends and patterns or identify and address issues.
 - Build dashboards to stay on top of important metrics and data points in real time.
 - Monitor your alerts at-a-glance visuals and share dashboards quickly with team members.